 Authorization with Azure AD is not supported for Azure Table storage.
 Use Shared Key to authorize requests to Table storage.

 Overview of Azure AD for blobs and queues

 When a security principal (a user, group, or application) attempts to access a blob or queue resource, the request must be authorized, unless it is a blob available for anonymous access.
 With Azure AD, access to a resource is a two-step process.
 First, the security principal's identity is authenticated and an OAuth 2.0 token is returned.
 Next, the token is passed as part of a request to the Blob or Queue service and used by the service to authorize access to the specified resource.

 The authentication step requires that an application request an OAuth 2.0 access token at runtime.
 If an application is running from within an Azure entity such as an Azure VM, a virtual machine scale set, or an Azure Functions app, it can use a managed identity to access blobs or queues.
 To learn how to authorize requests made by a managed identity to the Azure Blob or Queue service, see Authorize access to blobs and queues with Azure Active Directory and managed identities for Azure Resources.

 The authorization step requires that one or more Azure roles be assigned to the security principal.
 Azure Storage provides Azure roles that encompass common sets of permissions for blob and queue data.
 The roles that are assigned to a security principal determine the permissions that the principal will have.
-To learn more about assigning Azure roles for Azure Storage, see Manage access rights to storage data with Azure RBAC.
+To learn more about assigning Azure roles for Azure Storage, see Assign an Azure role for access to blob data.